How to Score Cheap Concert Tickets

 In the same way that waves of tickets may be released a bit early, some tickets may be held until hours, days or weeks later.
 Check back once in a while to see whether there are any more tickets available.

-When scalpers and resellers fail to sell all their extra tickets, they offer cheap prices at the last minute so they can recoup some of their initial costs.
+When resellers fail to sell all their extra tickets, they offer cheap prices at the last minute so they can recoup some of their initial costs.

 The day before or the day of an event is the best time to find cheap concert tickets if you missed the presale window.